slonoed/slonoed.github.io/src/pages/r-dom/index.md

 ---
 [r-dom][r-dom] — is a tiny wrapper around `React.createElement` function, which allows you to write React components without JSX.

-I've been using this library for more than a year in one of my projects and want to share why I like it.
+I've been using this library for more than a year in one of my projects and I want to share why I like it.

 ---

 The library itself is a very tiny (96 lines) wrapper around `React.createElement` plus few handy features.
 It doesn't change the way you structure your application.
-You can even mix it with JSX and can (probably you shouldn't).
+You can (but don't need to) even mix it with JSX.
 This is how you use it:

 ## Usage

 I will show how to use this library.
-If you already familiar with JSX it not something different.
+If you are already familiar with JSX it's not something different.

 For simple tags you can use form `r[tag]([properties], [children])`